 Plus, if you’re easy to work with, you may also benefit in other ways—better pricing, quicker turnarounds, and other preferential treatment on your grade A products.

 Want to know how to improve your supplier relationships?
-Here are a few tips to keep in mind:
+Here are a few supplier relationship management tips to keep in mind:

 - Make sure you’re clear on what you want to order.
 Discrepancies can cause headaches for you and your suppliers.